joagre/ratatoskr/ideas/r.md

  * Satie is built on a custom multi-core VM with strong support for time sliced green threads (from now on called *jobs*).
-Jobs have share nothing semantics relying solely on message passing to make it easier to reason about, and implementm highly concurrent, massively scalable soft real-time systems with an emphasis on fault tolerance and high availability.
-Jobs can create monitors and links between each other which makes it possible write supervisor jobs that are responsible to restart a job that died due to an unexpected error (or whatever).
+Jobs have share nothing semantics relying solely on message passing to make it easier to reason about, and implement highly concurrent, massively scalable soft real-time systems with an emphasis on fault tolerance and high availability.
+Jobs can create monitors and links between each other and this makes it feasible to write supervisor jobs that are responsible to restart jobs if if they should die unexpectedly.

  * Satie is a pure functional programming language with native persistent datatypes in its core.
 All data is immutable and the